-The powers of municipal incorporated bodies may be exercised by bye-law or resolution.
+The powers of municipal incorporated bodies may be exer-The powers of municipal incorporated bodies may be exercised by bye-law or resolution.
 A bye-law requires certain formalities, which a resolution does not.
 One is in many respects less formal than the other, and in some cases one must be used when the other cannot be used.
-When a junior county or township is separated from a senior county or township, the bye-laws of the union continue in force in the several counties or townships which composed the union, until altered or repealed by the new councils.
+When a junior county or township is separated from a senior county or township, the bye-laws of the union continue in force in the.

+several counties or townships which composed the union, until altered or repealed by the new councils.
 The same consequences, as to property, follow the dissolution of a union of townships, as already explained with regard to a dissolution of union of townships.
-Each county or township remains subject to the debts and liabilities of the union, notwithsubject to the debts and liabilities of the union, notwithstanding the separation.
+Each county or township remains subject to the debts and liabilities of the union, notwithsubject to the debts and nannaes of the standing the separation.